search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-If you’re starting a business — either by yourself or with a team — you might be wondering: can partners be on payroll in an LLC?
-Will you have to deal with employment taxes and paperwork?
-And how do you pay yourself when you run an LLC?
+If a person is starting a business — either by themselves or with a team — they might be wondering: can members (the term for the owners of an LLC) be on payroll in an LLC?
+Will the owners have to deal with employment taxes and paperwork?
+And how does an LLC owner pay themself from their LLC?

-Getting paid for your hard work is a vital, exciting prospect as a small business owner.
+Getting paid for hard work is a vital, exciting prospect as a small business owner.
 It’s essential to get it right.
-In this guide, we’ll set the record straight about paying members in an LLC, including the limited circumstances where you can pay members like employees.
+This guide sets the record straight about paying members in an LLC, including the limited circumstances where business owners can pay members like employees.

 Can an LLC member be paid as an employee?

 In most cases, a limited liability company (LLC) member can’t be paid as an employee.
 LLC members are paid through member distributions, which are considered to be self-employment income.
-That means they’re subject to self-employment taxes and pass-through taxation for income (see pass-through taxation definition).
-Only true employees can be paid a salary as long as the business maintains its default tax status.
+That means they’re subject to self-employment taxes and pass-through taxation for income (see the pass-through taxation definition guide for more information).
+Only true employees can be paid a salary, provided the business maintains its default tax status.

-That said, if the members of the LLC elect to be taxed as a corporation (either as a What is a C corporation? or S corporation (please see our What is an S Corp? page)), things change.
+That said, if the members of the LLC elect to be taxed as a corporation (either as a C corporation or an S corporation), things change.
 With a corporate taxation status, an LLC can pay its members more like employees.

 How do LLC members get paid?

-When you’re running a small business, payday is incredibly satisfying because of all the work that’s gone into it.
-But to protect your LLC’s corporate veil, you’ll have to pay yourself correctly.
-You don’t want to accidentally mingle your personal and business finances.
-To make that happen, you’ll have to follow one of two methods to pay your LLC members.
+When a person is running a small business, payday is incredibly satisfying because of all the work that’s gone into it.
+But to protect the LLC’s corporate veil, the owners have to pay themselves correctly.
+Business owners don’t want to accidentally mingle their personal and business finances.
+To make that happen, they’ll have to follow one of two methods to pay their LLC members.

 Take a draw from the LLC bank account

-If your LLC still has its default pass-through taxation status, you’ll pay yourself and other members through a member distribution.
+If an LLC still has its default pass-through taxation status, an owner will pay themselves and any other members through a member distribution.
 Member distributions are basically draws from the LLC’s bank account, transferred to each member.
 But these distributions should be carefully regulated and documented to maintain separation between business and personal funds.

-An LLC should only make distributions in accordance with its operating agreement.
-If you need more information please see our page on how to create an operating agreement.
-That means distributions will follow the members’ distributive shares.
-If the operating agreement sets a schedule (or other conditions) for distributions, you’ll have to follow it.
+An LLC should only make distributions in accordance with its operating agreement (check out the “How to Create an Operating Agreement” guide to learn more).
+That means distributions will be based on the members’ distributive shares.
+If the operating agreement sets a schedule (or other conditions) for distributions, the members have to follow it.

 Taxes on Member Distributions